-- is highly selective to PDE5, which we believe may result in a favorable side effect profile; and - is fast-acting as compared to the current commercially available PDE5 inhibitors based on a shorter Tmax, or time to maximum plasma concentration.
+- · is highly selective to PDE5, which we believe may result in a favorable side effect profile; and - · is fast-acting as compared to the current commercially available PDE5 inhibitors based on a shorter Tmax, or time to maximum plasma concentration.

 In November 2009, we announced results from the first of several pivotal Phase 3 studies of avanafil.
 The first study, REVIVE (TA-301), was a randomized, double-blind, placebo-controlled Phase 3 study of avanafil in 646 men.
-Participants in the study had ED for at least six months; 72% of study participants had tried at least one other ED treatment.

 Patients underwent a four-week, non-treatment run-in period followed by 12 weeks of treatment with one of three doses of avanafil: 50 mg, 100 mg and 200 mg or placebo.
 Patients were instructed to attempt sexual intercourse 30 minutes after taking avanafil, with no restrictions on food or alcohol consumption.
 The primary endpoints of the study were improvement in erectile function as measured by the Sexual Encounter Profile, or SEP, and improvement in the International Index of Erectile Function, or IIEF, score; secondary endpoints included patient satisfaction with erections and with sexual experience.
 This Phase 3 study was conducted under a Special Protocol Assessment, or SPA, with the FDA.